-- 1. Safeguarding and promoting the welfare of children is everyone's responsibility.
-Everyone who comes into contact with children has an important role to play. - 2.
-School and college staff are particularly important as they are in a position to identify concerns early, provide help for children, promote children's welfare and prevent concerns from escalating.
-It is important all staff (including those who do not work directly with children) recognise the important role they play in protecting children1 - a.
+- a.
 St Joan of Arc recognises the importance of creating and maintaining a safeguarding culture that will help all pupils to feel safe, secure and respected; encourage them to talk openly; and enable them to feel confident that they will be listened to.
 We are committed to providing an environment where children can play, learn, develop and achieve and where they are safeguarded and are enabled to disclose if they are being harmed in some way.
 We are alert to the signs of abuse and neglect and follow our procedures to ensure that all pupils receive effective support, protection and justice. - b.
-We recognise that some children may be especially vulnerable to abuse.
+St Joan of Arc recognises that some children may be especially vulnerable to abuse.
 We understand that children who are abused or neglected may find it difficult to develop a sense of self-worth and to view the world in a positive way.
-Behaviour may be challenging and or concerning and at times this may impact on other children either directly or indirectly.
-We will always take a reflective, considered and sensitive approach in order that we can support all of our pupils. - c.
-Our Setting's core safeguarding principles are: - o That schools are an important part of the wider safeguarding system for children. - It is a whole school responsibility to safeguard and promote the welfare of children - All children (defined as those up to the age of 18) have equal rights to protection regardless of age, gender, ability, culture, race, language, religion or sexual identity - o All children have a right to be heard and to have their wishes and feelings taken into account - All staff understand safe professional practice and adhere to our code of conduct and other associated policies - All staff have a responsibility to recognise vulnerability in children and act on any concern in accordance with this policy
+Whilst at school, behaviour may be challenging and they may exhibit concerning behaviours and at times this may impact on other children either directly or indirectly.
+We will always take a considered and sensitive approach in order that we can support all of our pupils. - c.
+Our school core safeguarding principles are: - o That schools are an important part of the wider safeguarding system for children. - o It is a whole school responsibility to safeguard and promote the welfare of children - All children (defined as those up to the age of 18) have equal rights to protection regardless of age, gender, ability, culture, race, language, religion or sexual identity - o All children have a right to be heard and to have their wishes and feelings taken into account - o All staff understand safe professional practice and adhere to our code of conduct and other associated policies - All staff have a responsibility to recognise vulnerability in children and act on any concern in accordance with this policy

-Please note that the procedures contained in this policy apply to all staff (including teaching and non-teaching, temporary staff and volunteers) and governors and are consistent with the London Safeguarding Children Procedures
+Please note that the procedures contained in this policy apply to all staff (including teaching and non-teaching, temporary staff and volunteers) and governors and are consistent with the 7th Version, London Child Protection Procedures, 2022.